Webiny Blog

 Also, deploying and maintaining a Webiny instance is made super easy through the Webiny command-line interface (CLI).

-What Is Webiny
+What is Webiny

 Webiny is an open-source content management system designed for enterprises.
 It’s built on top of serverless infrastructure to enable great scalability and site reliability even in demanding, peak traffic conditions.